mlmaskey/PRSIM-Acquisition/README.md

 **PRISM-Acquisition** is an open-source Python package that automates the acquisition, extraction, processing, and organization of PRISM climate datasets.
 The package provides command-line interface (CLI) tools and modular Python functions for downloading daily and monthly PRISM weather and solar radiation products, extracting climate variables at user-defined monitoring stations, and generating analysis-ready time-series datasets.
 Daily datasets can be readily aggregated to monthly, seasonal, annual, or other user-defined temporal scales, while additional processing utilities are under active development.
 PRISM-Acquisition is intended for hydrologic, agricultural, environmental, ecological, and geospatial applications requiring efficient access to long-term, high-resolution climate data.

 ## Workflow

 ![PRISM-Acquisition Workflow](Figures/IntroFigure.png)

+**Figure 1.** Workflow of PRISM-Acquisition for downloading PRISM climate data, extracting station-based climate variables, generating continuous time-series datasets, and preparing analysis-ready outputs.
+Daily datasets can be further aggregated to monthly, seasonal, annual, or other user-defined temporal scales.

 ## *PRISM Climate Data*
 **PRISM climate datasets are maintained by the PRISM Climate Group at Oregon State University.
 PRISM (Parameter-elevation Regressions on Independent Slopes Model) provides high-resolution daily and monthly weather and solar radiation datasets.
 This package downloads and processes these datasets from the official PRISM FTP portal.**